Mariyajoseph24/Spotify_Data_Analysis_Python_Project/README.md

 Through the Spotify Data Analysis Project I not sharpened my skills but also gained a deep understanding of how data intertwines, with the world of music.
 This journey provided insights.
 Equipped me with confidence to undertake similar projects in the future.

-<p>Feel free to reach out for any questions or suggestions about this project.
+<pstyle="font-family: Arial, sans-serif;">Feel free to reach out for any questions or suggestions about this project.
 I'm open to discussions and eager to assist.
  <a href="https://www.linkedin.com/in/mariya-jos/">
   <img src=" Linkedln | Mariya Joseph" alt=""> Linkedln | Mariya Joseph</a><br>